Merry Money Tips: 12 Ways To Save This Season

 Recycle

-- Ready for a new holiday décor theme?
-Find someone who is also tired of their décor and swap.
-Check your local Buy Nothing Project group and be sure to follow proper COVID-19 safety protocols.
+- Ready for a new holiday decor theme?
+Find someone who is also tired of their decor and swap.
+Check your local Buy Nothing Project group and be sure to follow proper safety protocols.

 Tip #7: Get The Best Price

 Use deal sites to find discounts, deals, and best prices.
-Some deal sites include: dealseekingmom.com, retailmenot.com, groupon.com, pricegrabber.com.
+Some deal sites include: Deal Seeking Mom, RetailMeNot, Groupon, PriceGrabber.

 Tip #8: Treat Yourself Sparingly

-According to a 2021 survey, 71% of shoppers said they’re planning on buying gifts for themselves while out shopping for others.
+According to Gallup, 64% of shoppers plan on buying gifts for themselves while shopping for others.
 Cut back on personal spending by making a list of only one or two things you’ll pick up while you’re out.
-If you really want or need something, consider adding it to your list to give to family and friends.
+If you really want or need something, consider adding it to your wishlist to give to family and friends.

 Tip #9: Cook Smarter

 When picking out recipes for meals or baked goods, take into consideration the ingredients required.
-If you have one asking for all-purpose flour, another needs cake flour, and the other needs whole wheat flour, consider finding three recipes that use the same type of flour.
+For example, rather than purchasing three types of flour for different dishes, consider finding three recipes that use the same type of flour.

-When building your shopping list, make sure you look at deals and specials.
+When building your shopping list, make sure you look at deals and specials too.
 Find coupons online or in the paper and find stores that allow double coupons to save even more.
-Many retailers now have an app where you can chose coupons ahead of time to make shopping even easier.
+Many retailers now have an app where you can choose coupons ahead of time to make shopping even easier.

 Tip #10: Create New Memories